 Even in antiquity the Stoics were ridiculed for their views on the passions.
 Some critics called them the men of stone.
 But this is not entirely fair, for the Stoics allow that the sage will experience what they call the good feelings (eupatheiai, Diog.
 Laert.
 65F).
 These include joy, watchfulness and wishing and are distinguished from their negative counterparts (pleasure, fear and appetite) in being well-reasoned and not excessive.
 Naturally there is no positive counterpart to distress.
 The species under wishing include kindness, generosity and warmth.
 A good feeling like kindness is a moderate and reasonable stretching or expansion of the soul presumably prompted by the correct judgement that other rational beings are appropriate to oneself.

-The influence of Stoicism on Greek and Roman culture was enormous.
-Zeno, the first head of the school, had a statue raised to him in Athens at public expense.
-The inscription read, in part:
+The ordinary Greek in the street may have had little idea of the views of Plato or Aristotle.
+The founder of the Stoic school, however, had a statue raised to him in Athens at public expense, the inscription on which read, in part:

 Whereas Zeno of Citium, son of Mnaseas, has for many years been devoted to philosophy in the city and has continued to be a man of worth in all other respects, exhorting to virtue and temperance those of the youth who came to him to be taught, directing them to what is best, affording to all in his own conduct a pattern for imitation in perfect consistency with his teaching … (Diog.
 Laert.
 7.10–11, tr.
 Hicks)

 Of course the citizens of Athens couldn't have honoured Zeno for a life lived in consistency with his philosophical principles unless the content of those principles was known to the general public.
 Since the Stoics gathered, discussed and taught philosophy in a public place, the general import of their philosophy was widely known.
 Stoicism became a “popular philosophy” in a way that neither Platonism nor Aristotelianism ever did.
 In part this is because Stoicism, like its rival Epicureanism, addressed the questions that most people are concerned with in very direct and practical ways.
 It tells you how you should regard death, suffering, great wealth, poverty, power over others and slavery.
-In the political and social context of the Hellenistic period (where a person could move between these extremes in very short order) Stoicism provided a psychological fortress which was secure from bad fortune.
-Historians of philosophy earlier in this century regarded this as a mark against Hellenistic philosophy generally.
-The notion was that philosophy peaked with Plato and Aristotle and then degenerated into the popular “feel good” philosophy of the Hellenistic period and did not approach its earlier glory again until Plotinus.
-It may be true that the lack of political autonomy in the Greek city states made the ideal of the self-sufficient Stoic sage appear more relevant and desirable.
-But even if the philosophy suited the times, the Stoics and Epicureans provided arguments for their view which still have interest for us who live in a social and political context that is quite different.
-(Or perhaps not so different.
-I suppose it depends on how pessimistic you are about the possibilities for self-determination for individuals and small communities in the age of globalization.)
+In the political and social context of the Hellenistic period (where a person could move between these extremes in very short order) Stoicism provided a psychological fortress against bad fortune.

-At the political level, the Antigonid dynasty (which ruled Greece and Macedon from shortly after the death of Alexander to 168 B.C.E.) had connections with the Stoic philosophers.
+At the political level, the Antigonid dynasty (which ruled Greece and Macedon from shortly after the death of Alexander to 168 BCE) had connections with the Stoic philosophers.
 Antigonus Gonatas was alleged to have been a pupil of Zeno of Citium.
 He requested that Zeno serve as the tutor to his son, Demetrius, but Zeno excused himself on the ground that he was too old for the job.
 The man he sent instead, Persaeus, was deeply involved in affairs at court and, according to some sources, died in battle at Corinth in the service of Antigonus.
 Another Hellenistic strong-man, Cleomenes of Sparta, had the Stoic philosopher Sphaerus as one of his advisors.
 The reforms instituted in Sparta (including the extension of citizenship to foreigners and the redistribution of land) were seen by some as a Stoic social reform, though it is less clear that it was anything other than an instrument of power for Cleomenes.
-(See Plutarch's Life of Cleomenes.)
-Peter Green takes a rather more cynical view of the matter (p.
-248 ff), but Green is perhaps unduly hard on Stoicism generally.
+(For one view, see Erskine 1990 chapter 6; for a more cynical view see Green 1990, p.
+248 ff.)

 Collections of primary texts

-- Alan Bowen and Robert Todd, 2004, Cleomedes' Lectures on Astronomy Berkeley: University of California Press.
+- Bowen, A. and Todd, R., 2004, Cleomedes' Lectures on Astronomy, Berkeley: University of California Press.
 [A translation of the Stoic Cleomedes' work on astronomy, together with introduction and commentary.]

-- B. Inwood, 2007, Seneca: Selected Philosophical Letters translated with introduction and commentary.
+- Inwood, B., 2007, Seneca: Selected Philosophical Letters translated with introduction and commentary.
 Oxford: Oxford University Press.
-[The Roman Stoics are now rightly a topic of study on their own.]

-- A. Pomeroy, 1999, Arius Didymus: Epitome of Stoic Ethics, Atlanta: Society of Biblical Literature.
-[Translation and commentary on one of our fullest sources on Stoic ethical theory.].
+- Pomeroy, A., 1999, Arius Didymus: Epitome of Stoic Ethics, Atlanta: Society of Biblical Literature.
+[Greek text with facing page translation and notes].

 Introductions to Stoicism